kunigami/kunigami.github.io/_books/the-innovators-dilemma.md

 I feel like it's just impossible to time the market.
 It just appears that startups did so due to *survivorship bias*.
 At any given moment there are multiple startups trying to break into some niche market and failing, disappearing from view.

 It's infeasible for a company to keep branching out into every possible small market and keep doing it continuously until the time is right.

-### Book Structure

-The copy I have (from 2000) has about 250 pages, but I found that the bulk of the theory can be obtained from the introduction, which is around 25 pages.
-The rest of the book is mostly applying the theory to examples.

 ### Summary